Our Services

 On conviction most but not all offences carry either a fine and penalty points or a fine and disqualification.
 In addition you are likely to be ordered to pay a contribution to prosecution costs.

-We have many years of practice in this field and are able to recognise when someone might have:
+We have many years of practice in this field and are able to recognise when someone might have there may be:

 • a defence to the charges